lacounty-isab/workshops/git/readme.md

 The idea is that if two strings are different, their respective hashes will also be different.
 While it's theoretically possible to have two files hash to the same output, in practical terms, this is very difficult to find.
+A great deal of digital cryptography relies on this difficulty.
 A "good hash function" has the property that if you change the input string even slightly, the output is completely different.
-A great deal of digital cryptography relies on this difficulty.

-When you add a file to the Git staging area, the name of stored content (under the `.git` folder) is a [SHA-1](https://en.wikipedia.org/wiki/SHA-1) hash of the content.
+When you add a file to the Git staging area, the name of the stored content (under the `.git` folder) is a [SHA-1](https://en.wikipedia.org/wiki/SHA-1) hash of the content.
 The output of a SHA-1 hash is 40 hexadecimal characters.
 When you